CEO of Cancer Trials Ireland

 They can also involve testing drugs already licensed for certain disease types which may not have been tried before.

-Eibhlin Mulroe, CEO of Cancer Trials Ireland, says that clinical trials are incredibly important, not only for treating patients but also for the HSE.
+Eibhlin Mulroe, CEO of Cancer Trials Ireland, says that clinical trials are incredibly important.
+Not only for treating patients but also for the HSE.

-“For people with cancer, trials can enable them to get early access to new cutting edge cancer treatments which are not yet available through the health service but are available exclusively through trials.
+“For people with cancer, trials can enable them to get early access to new cutting edge cancer treatments.
+Which are not yet available through the health service but are available exclusively through trials.
 They take us closer to finding life-enhancing treatments.”

-“Cancer trials are a very active area of research in Ireland and last year, trials saved the HSE more than €6 million in cancer drugs costs.”
+“These cancer trials are a very active area of research in Ireland and last year, trials saved the HSE more than €6 million in cancer drugs costs.”

 Cancer Trials Ireland